zero-one-group/geni/docs/simple_performance_benchmark.md

 The Geni project was initiated by [Zero One Group's](https://zero-one-group.com/) data team in mid-2020 partly due to our frustrations with Pandas' poor single-threaded performance.
 We could have gone the PySpark way, but since the rest of the team had started using Clojure, we wanted have a crack at using Clojure for our data jobs.

 The following piece does not attempt to present a fair, rigorous performance benchmark results.
-Instead, we would like to illustrate the kinds of speedups that were up for grasp for our team and for our specific use case.
-Therefore, the results should absolutely be taken with a grain of salt.
+Instead, it is to illustrate typical speedups that were up for grasp for our team and for our specific use cases.
+Therefore, the results presented here should be taken with a grain of salt.

 For the sake of completeness, we also include the popular Clojure library [tech.ml.dataset](https://github.com/techascent/tech.ml.dataset) (or TMD) and the popular R library [dplyr](https://dplyr.tidyverse.org/).